royashbrook/royashbrook.github.io/_posts/2007-07-03-quote-of-the-day.md

 > "The real writing is in the re-writing."
 > -chris rock

-It's been said before, but I heard him say it. =P
+It's been said before, but I heard him say it. 😛